Porsche Timing Chain Tensioner Replacement

 Sometimes, a rattle noise is present when the vehicle is parked for several weeks or months.
 This is normal unless you experience engine noise on startup when the vehicle is parked overnight.
 A professional Porsche mechanic recommends diagnosing your car to confirm the tensioners are the culprit.

-Another common problem on Porsche vehicles is IMS bearing failing and is often misdiagnosed as a bad timing chain tensioner.
+Another common problem on Porsche vehicles is the failing IMS bearing, which is often misdiagnosed as a bad timing chain tensioner.

 We hope you find the Porsche Timing Chain Tensioner Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Porsche.